storybookjs/react-native/MIGRATION.md

 | `@kadira/storybook-addon-graphql`            | `@storybook/addon-graphql`       |
 | `@kadira/react-storybook-decorator-centered` | `@storybook/addon-centered`      |

-If your codebase is small, it's probably doable to just replace them by hand. (in your codebase and in `package.json`).
+If your codebase is small, it's probably doable to replace them by hand (in your codebase and in `package.json`).

 But if you have a lot of occurrences in your codebase, you can use a [codemod we created](./lib/codemod) for you.